woutvanloevezijn/qist5000-rie-etchsim/README.md

 Methods of this class include:
 - `size()`: Return the amount of nodes in the surface.
 - `copy()`: Make a deep copy of the surface.
 - `compare(other, range, domain)`: Average squared distance between nodes of two surfaces in a given range and domain.
+Can be used as a fitness function which describes how close a simulated surface with parameter `sigma` is to experimental results.
 - `restructure(resolution)`: Ensure a maximum distance equal to the resolution is kept between two adjacent nodes and a minimum distance of half the resolution.
 Nodes are added and removed in order to keep the inter-node distance and overall shape consistent within bounds of the resolution.
 - `save(filename)`: Save all points of the surface in a csv-file at the given location.
 - <u>`load(filename)`</u>: Load surface object straight from a csv-file at the specified location.